TYPO3-extensions/sphinx/Documentation/UsersManual/SphinxDocumentationViewer/Index.rst

   |render_pdf|

+.. _`Sphinx/reStructuredText Documentation Viewer (restdoc)`: http://typo3.org/extensions/repository/view/restdoc

 Internals
 ^^^^^^^^^

 As Sphinx-based extension manuals are meant to be rendered on http://docs.typo3.org using the TYPO3 corporate design, they do not provide the general configuration files needed to be rendered locally.

 When selecting an extension's manual to be shown from the drop-down menu the following process happens: